-All of these factors have been taken into account to determine the probability of default of the customer base to determine the expected credit loss allowances.
+All of these factors including the previous impact of COVID 19, increase cost of living and vehicle financing costs have been taken into account to determine the probability of default of the customer base to determine the expected credit loss allowances.
 Please refer to note 20.1 (Credit risk) for more detail.